publiccodenet/about/activities/communication/communications-plan.md

 These responses indicate success:

 * being asked to join a conversation
-* Github issues/contributions to our tools
+* Github issues created or contributions to our tools
 * recommendations or referrals
 * joining our events
-* endorsing/hyping our events/co-hosting our events
+* endorsing or boosting our events, co-hosting our events
-* invitations to speak at/contribute to their platforms (publications and events)
+* invitations to speak at or contribute to their platforms (publications and events)

 ### Public organization leadership